-As Anesthetist you organize and carry out anesthetic medical activities, according to MSF policies, protocols and universal hygiene standards, in close collaboration with the surgeon and other medical staff and increase the knowledge and practical skills of the anesthetic staff through on the job training and knowledge transfer to ensure the quality of care provided to patients.
+As Anaesthetist you organize and carry out anaesthetic medical activities, according to MSF policies, protocols and universal hygiene standards, in close collaboration with the surgeon and other medical staff and increase the knowledge and practical skills of the anaesthetic staff through on the job training and knowledge transfer to ensure the quality of care provided to patients.

 - Completed medical specialist training

 a deployment may be possible in the 6th year of your specialization after a validation of your professional competencies